Rescue: Ranking LLM Responses with Partial Ordering to Improve Response Generation: Our Approach: Rescue

 Let $x\sim\mathcal{D}$ represent the prompt or context given to the model, and $y$ denote the model's response to prompt $x$.
-The response $y$ comprises two parts: a brief justification and a predicted label, e.g., ``\emph{Unusual clothing and striped clothing could be the same. \#\#\#\# Entailment}'' in the natural language inference task.
-Supervised fine-tuning (SFT; Eq.~(\ref{eq:sft})) is a primary method to improve task accuracy by refining the model to produce human-labeled responses $y^*$.
-However, since the model has only been exposed to high-quality human responses, its noise robustness remains untested.
+The response $y$ comprises two parts: a brief justification and a predicted label, separated by the special symbol `\#\#\#\#'.
+For example, in the natural language inference task, it might be ``\emph{Unusual clothing and striped clothing could be the same. \#\#\#\# Entailment}.''
+Supervised fine-tuning (SFT; Eq.~(\ref{eq:sft})) is a primary method to improve task accuracy by training the model to generate human-written responses $y^*$.
+However, since the model has only been exposed to high-quality human responses, its noise robustness remains unvalidated.
 Prior studies \cite{ziegler2020finetuning,paper:llama2-paper} suggest that model performance can plateau quickly, potentially leading to overfitting.

-We aim to learn from \emph{preference} data, rather than \emph{reference} data.
-We guide the model to prioritize valid responses over flawed ones, and those that are contextually accurate over falsely grounded ones, using a ranking metric as illustrated in Eq.~(\ref{eq:rank}).
-Here, $(x,y_0,y_1,b)\sim\mathcal{S}$ contains a prompt $x$ and two candidate responses, with $y_b$ to be scored higher than $y_{1-b}$. $\mathcal{S}$ represents a diverse set of candidate responses obtained from various sources.
-For example, responses could be acquired from open-source LLMs like Llama-2 or close-source LLMs like GPT-3.5, GPT-4 or Claude.
-Human-annotated responses can also be included in the collection whenever they are available.
+We proposed to guide the model to prioritize valid responses over flawed ones and contextually accurate responses over inaccurately grounded ones, using a ranking metric as illustrated in Eq.~(\ref{eq:rank}).
+Here, $(x,y_0,y_1,b)\sim\mathcal{S}$ includes a prompt $x$, two candidate responses, and a binary variable $b$, where $y_b$ should be scored higher than $y_{1-b}$. $\mathcal{S}$ represents a diverse set of candidate responses obtained from various sources.
+For example, responses could be acquired from open-source LLMs like Llama-2/3 or close-source LLMs like GPT-3.5, GPT-4 or Claude.
+Human-annotated responses can also be included in the collection when they are available.